 Syphilis is a bacterial infection that is usually caught by having sex with someone who is infected.

-Most commonly, syphilis initially presents as a painless sore on the genitals, rectum or mouth and can become dormant and live within the body for years and, at times, decades.
+Syphilis initially presents as a painless sore on the genitals, rectum, mouth, or skin surface, and can become dormant and live within the body for years and, at times, decades.